 Dogs vs. Snakes

 The buzz of a rattlesnake’s rattles is not hard to mistake.
 Anyone who has ever encountered this dangerous reptile never forgets the sound.
 It is a warning to all species to stay away, but it doesn’t always work.
 Ally, the little Jack Russell terrier, had found a huge canebrake rattlesnake by the swimming pool.

 Her bark, different when a rattler is encountered, alerted me to her discovery.
 She circled the snake until it had to adjust its body to face the dog.
-Finally, Ally saw her opening, darted in and grabbed the snake, and immediately began shaking it violently before throwing it to the ground.
+Finally, Ally saw her opening, darted in and grabbed the snake.
+Immediately, she began shaking it violently before throwing it to the ground.
 She did this until the big rattler was finished.
-She looked at me as if to say, "How dare that snake move into my territory".
+She looked at me as if to say, "How dare that snake move into my territory."
 Indeed!